“Little Miller Act” Lawyers

 As part of a comprehensive construction litigation practice spanning 25 years, the law firm of Daniel S. Willard, P.C. in Montgomery County offers competent “Little Miller Act” litigation representation to clients in the courts of Maryland and the District of Columbia.
-Dan Willard, a Bethesda lawyer experienced with “Little Miller Act” claims, works with you and your experts to determine the strengths and weaknesses of your case and to aggressively present your matter to the judge or jury.
+Dan Willard, a Rockville lawyer experienced with “Little Miller Act” claims, works with you and your experts to determine the strengths and weaknesses of your case and to aggressively present your matter to the judge or jury.

 We bring — and defend — all types of construction claims on behalf of owners, developers, contractors, subcontractors, construction managers, suppliers, manufacturers, design professionals, risk insurers and sureties.

 We represent clients in construction arbitration and in litigation.
 Also, we draft construction agreements, and we counsel clients on the management and avoidance of construction claims and disputes.